 Stop comparing, please!
 If he can publish, why can’t I?
 If he eats snot, why can’t I?
 Well, why don’t you cite the examples of folks like Amitav Ghosh or Anuja Chauhan who do write great stories and sell a lot, instead of citing the all the mediocre books written by best selling authors?
 Shouldn’t we be looking up, rather than down and following them?

 I know there are a lot of silly books in the market – but think… is that the kind of fame you want?
 Then you should not read this post anymore.
 All you need in some money and a clever PR strategy and you can be an author who gives book reading and book launch appearances, and you can go ahead and kill good literature.

-Because that’s what will happen, if anybody with money and some basic language skills can publish a book.
+Because that’s what will happen, if anybody with money can publish a book.
 Imagine a hospital filled with doctors who did not bother to learn their skills properly, but just rush through the basics so that they can start operating and saving lives asap.
 God help their patients, right?
 Would you go to such a doctor if you’re ill?

 It’s no different in the literary field.